-Homework is assigned in the primary grades.
+Homework is assigned in the intermediate grades.
 A good rule of thumb is to plan on having a minimum of ten minutes of study times the child's grade level, e.g. a 3rd grader could expect to study 30 minutes each evening.
 Obviously, some students need more or less study time.
-Study time beyond an hour is usually not productive at the primary grade levels.
+Study time beyond an hour is usually not productive at the intermediate grade levels.
 Rather than asking your child whether they have homework, we advise having a planned study time each evening.
-During this time, they should complete any assigned homework as well as study for spelling, Bible verse, and any tests coming up during that week.
+During this time they should complete any assigned homework as well as study for spelling, Bible verse, and any tests coming up during that week.
+It is expected that a child will also practice their reading through library pleasure reading and to gain points for Accelerated Reader.